-Founda Foundation for Senior Engineering Principles and Systems Code: TES Description: The Year 10 Foundation for Senior Engineering Principles and Systems program is designed to further develop knowledge and practical skills, which utilises a range of hand tools and equipment associated with metal in readiness for those students who would like to continue the subject in Years 11 and 12.
+Founda ation for Senior Engineering Principles and Systems Code: TES Description: The Year 10 Foundation for Senior Engineering Principles and Systems program is designed to further develop knowledge and practical skills, which utilises a range of hand tools and equipment associated with metal in readiness for those students who would like to continue the subject in Years 11 and 12.
 This subject could include these topics: Workplace health and safety Soldering Sheet metal fabrication Mechanical cutting Use of hand and power tools Resistance welding Machining Working on different types of material: mild steel, aluminum, brass, acrylic, zinc anneal sheet Prerequisites: Engineering Principles in Year 9 would be an advantage but is not necessary.
-Learning Experiences: Toolbox (sheet metal) • Marking out procedures • Cutting out procedures • Joining and assembly procedures • Folding machine • Guillotine • Spot welding • Hand tools Brassier • Design • Marking out procedures • Cutting out procedures • Cutting out procedures • Joining and assembly procedures • Finishing procedures • Marking out • Hacksawing • Filing • Welding Metal sculpture • Design • Cutting out procedures • Brazing • Welding Assessment: With each unit of work, students will be assessed on their practical work, workbook and a theory test.
+Learning Experiences: Toolbox (sheet metal) Marking out procedures Cutting out procedures Joining and assembly procedures Folding machine Guillotine Spot welding Hand tools Brassier or Bar Stool Design Marking out procedures Cutting out procedures Joining and assembly procedures Finishing procedures Marking out Hacksawing Filing Welding Metal Sculpture Design Cutting out procedures Cutting out procedures Assessment: Welding With each unit of work, students will be assessed on their practical work, workbook and a theory test.
 Career Pathways: In this subject, students have the opportunity to undertake tasks in the area of Engineering which will lead into various occupations in the metal trades and manufacturing industries e.g. fitting and turning, boiler making, machining and automotive industries.